6. Blast the results

 6.2.
 Send a message with Slack’s Incoming Webhooks

 Join #nicar23 at nicar-2023-sandbox.slack.com.
-You should have received an email invite to slack, along with a Google Doc containing a webhook.
+You should have received an email invite to Slack, along with a Google Doc containing a webhook.

 Slack’s incoming webhooks allow you to send messages from your apps.
-Visit slack for instructions on how to create one for your channel.
+Visit Slack for instructions on how to create one for your channel.

 Let’s send a simple message using the channel’s webhook.